10 Tips to Cold Call with Confidence

 Everyone has filler words: "um," "uh," "like," "awesome," "right," "you know."
 They creep in when you're thinking or nervous, and they make you sound unsure.

-Use call recording and analytics tools to figure out what yours are.
-Listen back to a few calls and write down the words you lean on.
+Use a conversation intelligence tool like Chorus to identify your filler words automatically, it transcribes your calls and surfaces the patterns you miss when listening back manually.
+Write down the words you lean on.
 Then put that word on a sticky note on your desk.
 Make it impossible to ignore.
 The awareness alone will help you cut it.

 10. Get your reps in